 We Need To Be Teaching Asian American and Pacific Islander History:

 In May of 2023, Florida Governor Ron DeSantis signed into law a bill requiring the teaching of Asian American and Pacific Islander history in K-12 curriculums in Florida public schools.
-This came right on the heels of DeSantis barring public schools from participating in a pilot of the College Board’s course on African American Studies.
+This came right on the heels of Governor DeSantis barring public schools from participating in a pilot of the College Board’s course on African American Studies.

-In response to the Florida Governor’s decisions, many activists were rightly outraged and spoke out in opposition to the educational and social-emotional harm this decision would have on Black students in Florida, not to mention the rippling effects it could have on local and state policies in other parts of the country.
+In response to the Florida Governor’s decisions, many activists were outraged and spoke out in opposition to the educational and social-emotional harm the decision against the African American Studies course would have on students in Florida.
+This harm would be especially impactful for the Black students being told by their leaders that the histories of their communities were not worthy of being taught in school, while the histories of their Asian American and Pacific Islander peers were deemed to be necessary.
+Education advocates and community members were also deeply concerned with the potential rippling effect DeSantis’ policies could have on local and state education policies in other parts of the country.

-While the pair of policies may appear contradictory to many observers, this would not be the first time unsavory political actors have attempted to pit Asian Americans against other minority groups in the US.
+The pair of decisions to bar African American Studies while simultaneously mandating Asian American and Pacific Islander History may initially appear contradictory.
+Unfortunately, this would not be the first time unsavory political actors have attempted to pit Asian Americans against other ethnic and racial minority groups in the United States.

-The model minority myth was invented and continues to be perpetuated to block those seeking to end the educational, economic, and social disparities facing marginalized communities and hurts everyone including Asian American students and community members.
+The model minority myth, a stereotype of Asian Americans that creates a hierarchy within communities of color, was invented and continues to be perpetuated to block those seeking to end the educational, economic, and social disparities facing marginalized communities.
+This harmful stereotype and resulting racial stratification hurts everyone, including the Asian American students and community members that are being used as tools against solidarity.

-Unfortunately, often lost in the intentionally drummed up outrage is space for conversations about the harm being used as political pawns has on Asian American communities, along with the near complete lack of Asian American History or Pacific Islander history being taught in public schools.
-Just 11 states require K-12 students to learn any AAPI history.
+Unfortunately, often lost in the intentionally drummed up outrage is space for conversations about the harm that being used as political pawns has on Asian American communities.
+We also lose sight of the reality that there is a near complete lack of Asian American history or Pacific Islander history being taught in American public schools.
+Currently, just 11 states require K-12 students to learn Asian American and/or Pacific Islander history at any point in their years of schooling.
+This is a serious issue that does need to be addressed, and not just used for political aims.
 Clearly, we have a real need for a thorough and accurate Asian American History and Pacific Islander Education in our schools.

 What is the model minority myth?

-First popularized amid the 1960s Civil Rights Movement, the model minority myth was created to define Asian Americans in opposition to other racial/ethnic minority groups.
+First popularized amid the 1960s Civil Rights Movement, the model minority myth was created to define Asian Americans in opposition to other racial and ethnic minority groups.

 Relying on stereotypes and out-of-context data, this myth paints Asian Americans collectively as financially well-off, hardworking, and socially and politically docile.
 The model minority myth creates a monolithic story of over 26 million Americans with family ties to nearly 50 countries, erasing the vastly different backgrounds, histories, and lived experiences of dozens of different communities.